|Add to your personal catalog|

 - Senior Fellow James Skelly (Interim Director) - ext.
 3464

 The Peace and Conflict Studies Program is directed and supported by The Baker Institute for Peace and Conflict Studies.
-The Program is an interdisciplinary inquiry into war and deeply rooted conflict as human problems and peace as a human potential.
-It systematically explores how and why humans resort to violence to resolve conflicts, and examines alternative social systems that may lead to cooperation and peace.
+The Program is an interdisciplinary inquiry into the human problems of war and deeply rooted conflict, and peace as a human potential.
+Courses in the PACS program systematically explore how and why humans resort to violence to resolve conflicts, and examines how peace and cooperation might be institutionalized through peacebuilding, conflict transformation and the study of human behavior and social institutions.

 Special programs, facilities, or equipment: